kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

   their own pace.

-* Enable cluster administrators to transition to DRA gradually at their own pace, possibly one node a time.
+* Enable cluster administrators to transition to DRA gradually at their own pace, possibly one node a time, which means supporting clusters where some nodes use device plugins and some nodes use DRA drivers for the same hardware at the same time.

 For example, the following `Deployment` can be installed without modification on a cluster with DRA `ResourceSlice`,`DeviceClass` and `Node` below.
 The 1 GPU out